 While adult-use cannabis sailed to victory, the presidential race remains undecided.
-However, former Vice Joe Biden has established a lead over Donald Trump in key swing states.
+However, former Vice Joe Biden has established a lead over Donald Trump in key swing states and reflected on the War on Drugs.

 He said after being prodded on the radio show “The Morning Culture” by Big Tigger, which broadcasts on V103 out of Atlanta.